shivahr/MobileFoundation-Ionic-Cloudant-PouchDB-Sync/README.md

 ## Step 4.
 Update Ionic app to fetch data from MobileFirst Adapter

 ### 4.1 Add Cordova plugin for MFP

+Make sure you have enabled Android/iOS platform for the Ionic application as mentioned in [Step 2.4.3](#243-enable-android-platform-for-ionic-application) before continuing with the below steps.

 ```
 $ cd ../MobileFirst-Ionic-GettingStarted/